 If you don’t have access to shared matches with a close family member, or you are searching for biological parents, it can be really difficult to figure out which side of your family your matches belong to.
 But since it is extra important to do so, here are a few other ideas that might work for you:

-- If either of the above strategies help you learn which side of the family they are on, then you can use shared matches with them to learn even more.
+- If any of the above strategies help you learn which side of the family they are on, then you can use shared matches with them to learn even more.

 I wish there was a foolproof, guaranteed, 1000% accurate way to really know for sure which side of the family your match belong to.
 That said, I hope that in this post you learned some ideas and strategies about how to use the information that you do have access to in order to figure this out for each of your closest matches.